apple/swift-crypto/README.md

 ### Developing Swift Crypto on macOS

 Swift Crypto normally defers to the OS implementation of CryptoKit on macOS.
 Naturally, this makes developing Swift Crypto on macOS tricky.
-To get Swift Crypto to build the open source implementation on macOS, uncomment the line that reads: `//.define("CRYPTO_IN_SWIFTPM_FORCE_BUILD_API")`, as this will force Swift Crypto to build its public API.
+To get Swift Crypto to build the open source implementation on macOS, define `CRYPTO_IN_SWIFTPM_FORCE_BUILD_API=1` as an environment variable when building, as this will force Swift Crypto to build its public API.